crashub/mod-shell/README.md

     It is Sat Jan 12 15:44:58 CET 2013 now
     % bus send -f JSON -r db { "action": "select", "stmt":   "SELECT * FROM INFORMATION_SCHEMA.SYSTEM_USERS" }
     {"result":[{"INITIAL_SCHEMA":null,"ADMIN":true,"USER_NAME":""}],"status":"ok"}

+The -r option stands for reply and tell the command to wait and block until a reply is provided after sending the message.
+This is useful with the jdbc module as it sends the result of statement in a response.

 ## Creating custom commands in Groovy